741 Colonel Ledyard Highway

 vice-versa, noting that she does not know anything about running school.
 She stated that they

 were all skilled in their respective jobs.
-She stated that that she confirmed that there were no
+She stated that she confirmed that there were no cuts

 Council correct her if she was wrong.
 She stated that she started working in Ledyard in 2018